chaos-polymtl/lethe/doc/source/examples/multiphysics/static-bubble/static-bubble.rst

 When including the surface tension force in the resolution of the Navier-Stokes equations, the numerical computation of the curvature can give rise to parasitic flows near the interface between the two fluids, as presented in :doc:`../../../theory/multiphysics/vof` theory guide.

-The static bubble case is a relevant case to study the spurious currents, since the analytical solution is zero for the velocity.
-Therefore, non-zero velocities in the computed velocity field are considered as spurious currents `[1] <https://doi.org/10.1002/fld.2643>`_.
+The static bubble case is a relevant case to study the parasitic currents, since the analytical solution is zero for the velocity.
+Therefore, non-zero velocities in the computed velocity field are considered parasitic currents `[1] <https://doi.org/10.1002/fld.2643>`_.
 The analytical pressure drop between the interior (:math:`p_{int}`) and exterior (:math:`p_{ext}`) of the bubble is given by the Young-Laplace relation:

 .. math::